 Tight Deadlines and Quality Assurance

-• Balancing Speed and Quality: Implement automated testing and CI/CD pipelines to catch errors early and maintain high-quality code without compromising speed.
-Incorporate performance testing, including load testing and performance metrics tracking, to ensure that quality standards are upheld, even under tight deadlines.
+- Maintain Speed Without Sacrificing Quality: Use automated testing and CI/CD pipelines to catch bugs and fix them without slowing development speed.
+Do performance tests and keep track of KPIs to ensure the software meets quality requirements even under tight deadlines.

 Conclusion